Can Insurance Companies Spy on You?

 Private investigators must follow certain surveillance restrictions that spell out what actions are allowed and seek to protect privacy.
 First, they must not violate any laws while conducting surveillance.
 Here’s what they can’t do:

-- Force entry into your private residence or trespass onto private property
+- Force entry into your house or trespass onto private property

 - Capture pictures or videos of you performing a private act or in a private place where you would reasonably expect privacy.